apigee/apigee-access/README.md

 * application: All cache entries may be seen by all Node.js caches that are part of the same Apigee Edge application.
 * exclusive: Cache entries are only seen by Node.js caches in the same application that have the same name.

-The default scope is "exclusive."
+This is the default.

 ### Inserting or Replacing an item

     var apigee = require('apigee-access');
     var cache = apigee.getCache();
-    // Insert a String with 'ascii' encoding and TTL in seconds cache.put('key', 'Hello, World!', 'ascii', 120);
+    // Insert a string with a timeout of 120 seconds cache.put('key2', 'Hello, World!', 120);
-    // Insert a string with default (UTF8) encoding cache.put('key2', 'Hello, World!');
     // Insert a string and get notified when insert is complete cache.put('key4', 'Hello, World!', function(err) {
       // "err" will be undefined unless there was an error on insert });

-Each item in the cache consists of a key and some data.

-The key must always be a string.

-Data items may be strings or Buffers.
-It is an error to insert any other data type.

-To be notified when the insert completes, and whether it is successful, pass a function as the last argument.
-If there is an error, then the first parameter will be an Error object.
+"put" takes four parameters:

+* key (required): A string that uniquely identifies the item in the cache.
+* data (required): A string, Buffer, or object that represents the data to cache.
+Any other data type will result in an error.
+For convenience, objects will be converted into a string using "JSON.stringify".
+* ttl (optional): The maximum time to persist the data in the cache, in seconds.
+If not specified then a default TTL will be used.
+* callback (optional): If specified, a function that will be called once the data is safely in the cache.
+It will be called with an Error object as the first parameter if there is an insertion error, and otherwise it will be called with no parameters.

 ### Retrieving an item